MON - FRI 8AM - 5PM

 2025-05-12

-Fall is the perfect time to check the condition of your leaf blower, but maintenance shouldn’t be limited to just one season.
-Like any power tool, leaf blowers require regular maintenance to stay in top shape.
+Fall is the perfect time to check your leaf blower, but maintenance shouldn't be limited to one season.

 Dirt, dust, and debris can quickly build up inside a leaf blower, reducing its performance and causing overheating.
 After each use, check and clean the following areas: